Branciforte: History

 Ever since the first days, many of its residents, whom the narratives and chronicles denounce as "lazy" and prone to vices and crime, decided to move to other, more prosperous settlements like the Pueblo of San José.
 There were also constant problems with the missionaries at the adjacent Mission Santa Cruz over grazing rights, and the corrupting influence of the settlers on the neophytes at the Mission.
 For the first few years the population actually declined.

 In 1818, when the pirate Hippolyte de Bouchard threatened to attack the California coast in support of the independence struggles raging in the Americas, the residents of Branciforte were reluctantly called upon to defend the Mission against sacking while the padres and neophytes took flight to other Missions further inland.
 When Bouchard arrived, he did not sack Santa Cruz but instead it was the residents of Branciforte who looted and stole from the mission even the clothes from the saints adorning the church.
 The missionaries and neophytes came back to find the whole place ransacked, but it was soon discovered who the culprits had really been.
 This event deepened the mistrust both the communities held for each other.

+Following Mexican independence, Branciforte was entitled to be represented by a member of the Diputación de Alta California.

 By 1831 however, Branciforte had a population of about two hundred people which was mostly made up of merchants, explorers, and retired soldiers.

 The Branciforte Adobe is the only remaining building of Branciforte itself.
 There are three other period adobes in Santa Cruz County.